Normative Language and Conventions¶

 Cryptographically verifiable artifact that proves the compliance of an Organizational Entity with known rules and requirements defined within the Trust Model. |

-Other alternative terms: Verifiable Attestation, Access Certificate |
+Alternative terms: Verifiable Attestation, Access Certificate. |

 Trust Relationship |